cupoftwee/sarahrobin/content/articles/game-of-paint.md

 author: 'Sarah Robin'
 tags: ['generative', 'canvas', 'portfolio']
 cover: '/images/posts/game-of-paint-may-flowers.jpg'
-coverAlt: "A green, pink, and white colorized image of Conway's Game of Life that resembles a bouquet of pink may flowers on a lush green background"
+alt: "A green, pink, and white colorized image of Conway's Game of Life that resembles a bouquet of pink may flowers on a lush green background"
 ---

 Do you know what twitter is amazing at?
 Other than not banning nazis and reveling in the nadir of human interactions, I mean.
 Twitter is amazing at bots and art.
 This isn't really something twitter intended, as far as I can tell, but if you use twitter to follow artists and generative art bots, the experience is surprisingly good.